-Declaration of the Mayan Train Development Project as a national security project and the executive branch agreement of 22 November 2021 necessary rulings, permits or licences to initiate projects or works considered by the Government of Mexico to be of public interest and national security, and thereby guarantee their implementation.
+In July 2022, the President of the Republic declared the Mayan Train Development Project as a "national security project", based on the Executive branch Agreement issued on 22 November 2021 (Agreement).
+This Agreement instructs the agencies and entities of the Federal Public Administration to grant provisional authorisation to submit and/or obtain the necessary rulings, permits or licences to initiate projects or works considered by the Government of Mexico to be of public interest and national security, and thereby guarantee their implementation.
 To this end, the Agreement provides that projects and works of public interest and national security will receive provisional authorisation for their execution within 5 days of the submission of the request for the permits or licences necessary to initiate the project.
 The provisional authorisation is valid for 12 months while the permit is being processed under the terms established by the regulations in force.
 This means that, during those 12 months, the execution of such projects, and in this case, the Mayan Train Development Project, would be executed despite the provisions of the general federal, state and municipal regulations that define the necessary permits in terms of authorisations and licences required for its execution.